Kwakʼwala: Dialects

+Liqʼwala

 In addition to those dialects, there are also Kwakwakaʼwakw tribes that speak Liqʼwala.
 Liqʼwala has sometimes been considered to be a dialect of Kwakʼwala and sometimes a separate language.
-The standard orthography for Liqʼwala is quite different from the most widely used orthography for Kwakʼwala, which tends to widen the apparent differences between Liqʼwala and Kwakʼwala.
+The standard orthography for Liqʼwala is quite different from the most widely used orthography for Kwakʼwala.

 Phonology

 Kwakʼwala phonology exhibits many traits of the Northwest Coast Sprachbund of which it is a part.
 They include a large phonemic inventory with a very rich array of consonantal contrasts and relatively few vowel phonemes, frequent use of a reduced vowel /ə/, contrastively glottalized sonorant consonants, the existence of ejectives at all places of articulation, and the presence of lateral affricates.

 Consonants

-The consonantal inventory of Kwakʼwala includes a three-way contrast in plosives (voiceless, voiced, and ejective).
+The consonantal inventory of Kwakʼwala includes a three-way airstream contrast in plosives (voiceless, voiced, and ejective).
 There is an extensive series of distinctions between rounded and non-rounded consonants in the dorsal region.
 Notably, there are no velar consonants without secondary articulation: they are all either palatalized or labialized.
 The consonants are shown in the following table.